 Yorkshire and The Humber has among the lowest house prices, and highest levels of drinking and smoking.

-The median dwelling price in Yorkshire and The Humber in 2009 was £130,000, much less than the England median of £170,000 but more than the North East (£120,000) and the same as North West.
-Kingston upon Hull (£85,000) had the lowest median dwelling price in the region, and was one of the five lowest of all the local authorities in England.
-Harrogate (£195,000) had the second highest median dwelling price in the north and midlands.
+The median house price in Yorkshire and The Humber in 2009 was £130,000, much less than the England median of £170,000 but more than the North East (£120,000) and the same as the North West.
+Kingston-upon-Hull (£85,000) had the lowest median house price in the region, and was one of the five lowest of all the local authorities in England.
+Harrogate (£195,000) had one of the highest median house prices in the north of England.

-Almost a quarter of adults in Yorkshire and The Humber smoked cigarettes in 2008, one of the highest three rates in Great Britain.
+More than a fifth of adults (23 per cent of men and 22 per cent of women) in Yorkshire and The Humber smoked cigarettes in 2009, one of the highest two rates in Great Britain.

-In 2007–2009 female life expectancy was 81.5 years, slightly below the UK average of 82.0.
-Male life expectancy was 77.4 years, slightly below the UK average of 77.9.
-Kingston upon Hull had the lowest life expectancy in the region for both males and females (75.2 and 80.0 years respectively).
-Hull is the only 100 per cent urban authority in the region, and urban areas tend to have lower life expectancy.
-The highest life expectancy in the region was in Craven (North Yorkshire) for both females (83.9 years) and males (80.3 years).
+In the three-year period 2008 to 2010 female life expectancy at birth was 81.8 years, slightly below the UK average of 82.3 years.
+Male life expectancy was 77.7 years, slightly below the UK average of 78.2 years.
+Kingston upon Hull had the lowest life expectancy in the region for both males and females (75.7 and 80.2 years respectively).
+The highest life expectancy in the region was in both Craven and Hambleton (North Yorkshire) for females (84.2 years) and Hambleton for males (81.0 years).

 Source: Office for National Statistics

-Dwelling prices data are from Communities and Local Government.
+House prices data are from the Department for Communities and Local Government.

 Alcohol and smoking data are from the General Lifestyle Survey, Office for National Statistics.